Player Events & Analytics

 Tracking Url

-Events plugin allows to define custom tracking Url.
+The Events plugin allows you to define custom tracking Url.

-Player events will be sent to custom Url on server using sendBeacon method.
+Player events will be sent to a custom URL on the server using the sendBeacon method.
 The navigator.sendBeacon() method asynchronously sends an HTTP POST request containing a small amount of data to a web server.
-For each event an array of objects is sent to server.
-Example array for firstPlay event is like:
+For each event, an array of objects is sent to the server.
+An example array for the firstPlay event is like this:

 Code snippet